braindevices/subvolumize-home/design.md

 They intentionally have **different trust models** (see below), because they solve different problems: one *creates* filesystem structure inside
 $HOME by default, the other *relocates* data the user explicitly points at, which can legitimately live anywhere (a backup drive).
-Don't try to unify their path-validation rules — the asymmetry is load-bearing.
+Don't unify their path-validation rules — the asymmetry is load-bearing.

 ---